vuongducphuong/documentation/content/applications/general/export_import_data.rst

 If you import a file that contains one of the column "External ID" or "Database ID", records that have already been imported will be modified instead of being created.
 This is very useful as it allows you to import several times the same CSV file while having made some changes in between two imports.
-Odoo will take care of creating or modifying each record depending if it's new or not.
+Leansoft will take care of creating or modifying each record depending if it's new or not.

-This feature allows you to use the Import/Export tool of Odoo to modify a batch of records in your favorite spreadsheet application.
+This feature allows you to use the Import/Export tool of Leansoft to modify a batch of records in your favorite spreadsheet application.

 What happens if I do not provide a value for a specific field?
 --------------------------------------------------------------

-If you do not set all fields in your CSV file, Odoo will assign the default value for every non defined fields.
-But if you set fields with empty values in your CSV file, Odoo will set the EMPTY value in the field, instead of assigning the default value.
+If you do not set all fields in your CSV file, Leansoft will assign the default value for every non defined fields.
+But if you set fields with empty values in your CSV file, Leansoft will set the EMPTY value in the field, instead of assigning the default value.

 How to export/import different tables from an SQL application to Odoo?